RF Engines

 As of 2009 RFEL was bought by Rheinmetall and renamed to Rheinmetall Electronics UK.

 Academic links

-RFEL is sponsoring students focusing on MSc degrees at the University of York with two special awards of £1,500 each that will be presented to graduates of the DSP course – one for 'excellence in theoretical signal processing' and secondly for 'excellence in signal processing design'.
+RFEL is sponsoring students focusing on MSc degrees at the University of York with two special awards of £1,500 each that will be presented to graduates of the DSP course: one for 'excellence in theoretical signal processing' and secondly for 'excellence in signal processing design'.

-Products

-RFEL's first patented design (called the PFT – Pipelined Frequency Transform) is a novel signal processing technique for monitoring the radio spectrum in fine detail, but with the ability to observe the radio spectrum in multiple resolutions simultaneously.
-The company has gone on to develop an extensive portfolio of patented and proprietary IP that is used to 'build' complex systems on FPGA designs.